Alexandra Township Tour

 Experience the township vibe in Alexandra

-Alexandra – vibrant township – In stark contrast to its up market neighbor of Sandton, Johannesburg’s financial centre, only 10 minutes away.
+Alexandra – vibrant township – In stark contrast to its upmarket neighbor of Sandton, Johannesburg’s financial centre, only 10 minutes away.

 Alexandra Township Tour History

-However in 1912 stands of approximately 1 000m2 were made available to black and Coloured South Africans, one of only a few urban sites in South Africa that black South African’s could acquire property rights.
-1916 saw development of the Alexandra Health Committee, however was completely ineffective due to lack of funds.
+However in 1912 stands of approximately 1000m2 were made available to Black and Coloured South Africans.
+One of only a few urban sites in South Africa that black South Africans could acquire property rights.
+1916 saw development of the Alexandra Health Committee.
+However was completely ineffective due to lack of funds.

 Most of these forced removals saw residents of Alexandra being moved to Soweto, mainly Diepkloof and Diepmeadow.
-This reduced the population of Alexandra from 75 000 residents to only 40 000 by 1973.
+This subsequently reduced the population of Alexandra from 75 000 residents to only 40 000 by 1973.

 During the late 1950’s and early 60’s the people of Alexandra were intimidated by the Msomi Gang, a mafia style gang that ruled Alexandra.

-People of Alexandra Township have managed to endure and flourish.
+Besides all of this, the people of Alexandra Township have managed to endure and flourish.

-Throughout its turbulent past, Alexandra always had a desperate lack of facilities, yet the people have managed to endure and flourish.
+Throughout its turbulent past, Alexandra always had a desperate lack of facilities.
+Indeed, the people still managed to endure and flourish.
 Political conflict erupted throughout South Africa during the 1970’s and 1980’s.